sparkfun/SparkFun_RTK_mosaic-X5/docs/correction_service.md

 </figcaption>
 </figure>

 We've had good experiences with [PointOneNav](https://app.pointonenav.com/trial?src=sparkfun) where you get a 14 day free trial without needing to give them your credit card details.
 Enter your details in the **Create your account** window, create an account and verify your email address.
 A Trial Device is created automatically.
 Make a note of the Caster address, Mount Point, Username and Password.
 You will need to enter those into the mosaic-X5 NTRIP Client configuration.
-Can't find the login page again?
-It is [here](https://app.pointonenav.com/login).
+Here's a link to the [login page](https://app.pointonenav.com/login).
+If you are in Europe, the NTRIP Caster server is different.
+Please check the [Polaris NTRIP API documentation](https://pointonenav.github.io/docs/pages/ntrip.html) for details.

 <figure markdown>
 [![Point One Trial Device](./assets/img/hookup_guide/PointOne_1.png){ width="400" }](./assets/img/hookup_guide/PointOne_1.png "Click to enlarge")